dylanjones784/Markdown-Guide/BestPractiseGuide.md

 POST would be considered not idempotent, for it could cause partial side effects within the system beyond creating a resource.
 For example, an Order being created could cause some functionality to fire off, and that changes a value elsewhere.

-PATCH requests are not inherently idempotent, but do require some thought behind the design of such a request to ensure that there are no side-effects within the system.
+PATCH requests are idempotent, but do require some thought behind the design of such a request to ensure that there are no side-effects within the system.

 Take a PATCH request for example.
 The client wants to update the 4th Books Author field, and would use a request formatted similar to the one below: